 In “Sound and Fury,” we see some of these representations and more, mostly depicted through the usual resistance between Cookie and Lucious.
 When Lucious announces his upcoming “Inferno” album at an event, without consulting co-CEO Cookie, she retaliates by bringing his mother, Lea Walker, on stage.
-Rumors and controversy swirl around Lucious and Lea, so this move was definitely a problematic one for Lucious, who has made the public believe his mother died.
+Rumours and controversy swirl around Lucious and Lea, so this move was definitely a problematic one for Lucious, who has made the public believe his mother died.
 Well played, Cookie.
 Shots fired.

 Rivalries between other characters only turn up the heat between Lucious and Cookie.
 Tiana, Cookie’s artist, is still in competition with Nessa, Andre’s girlfriend and Lucious’ artist, over the Queen of Empire spot.
 Nessa lands a performance in Lucious’ Inferno showcase, which is seemingly a loss for Tiana, until she and Hakeem crash the performance and turn it into one of the dopest collaborations in Empire history!
 That’s fire.